enricferrera/enricferrera/README.md

 Welcome to my profile!

 ## 👨‍🎓 About me
-Curious and eager to do things well.
+Curious and eager to get experience, apply my knowledge and learn new concepts.
 I am currently studying the fourth year of Computer Engineering.

 I am pursuing the Computing specialization, which includes advanced algorithms, graphics, computer vision, robotics, and machine learning.

 Thank you for visiting my profile!